The Refactor of My Games App

-Both versions solve the same product problem.
-A player creates a room, shares a code, joins fast, and plays party games without an account.
-The product goal stayed stable.
-The runtime model changed.
+Both builds solve the same problem.
+Someone makes a room, shares a code, friends join fast, and everyone plays party games without making an account.
+The product goal never moved.
+The runtime model underneath it moved a lot.

-The old version, games-arch, was one Next.js app with route handlers, polling, and game logic spread across large client pages.
-The new version, games-refac, splits the system into a React and Vite frontend, a Hono API, a shared contract package, Zero for synchronized query and mutation state, Postgres as the durable store, and a dedicated presence WebSocket.
+The old build was one Next.js app: route handlers, polling, and game logic spread across some very large client pages.
+The new one, games-refac, splits the system into real parts, a React and Vite frontend, a Hono API, a shared contract package, Zero for synchronized query and mutation state, Postgres for durable storage, and a dedicated presence WebSocket.

-The tool list is not the useful part.
-The useful part is why the rewrite became needed, what improved, and what costs more to run now.
+But honestly, the tool list isn’t the interesting part.
+The interesting part is why the rewrite became necessary, what got better, and what costs more to run now.

 What The Old Version Did Well

-games-arch was not a bad app.
-It shipped real game logic and solved a real use case.
-The architecture was direct.
+Let me be fair to games-arch first, because it wasn’t a bad app.
+It shipped real game logic and solved a real use case, and the architecture was about as direct as it gets.

 A Next page rendered.
 Client code called fetch('/api/...').
 Route handlers read or changed Postgres rows.
 The page polled every few seconds to stay current.

-That model had one big advantage.
-It was easy to understand at first.
-There was no separate API service, sync service, shared package, or presence deploy target.
-For a smaller app, that simplicity helped me ship fast.
+That model had one big thing going for it: you could grasp the whole thing immediately.
+No separate API service, no sync service, no shared package, no presence deploy target.
+For a smaller app, that simplicity is exactly what let me ship fast.

 Old Strengths

-The strengths were practical.
+The strengths were all practical ones.
 Everything lived close together.
-Adding a game flow often meant adding a page and a few API routes.
-Deployment complexity stayed low.
+Adding a game flow usually meant a page and a few API routes.
+Deployment stayed simple, and the mental model matched what most people already know from the Next App Router.

 Where The Old Architecture Started To Hurt

-The weaknesses showed up after the app outgrew a few routes and some UI state.
-Multiplayer games need phases, reconnect rules, cleanup paths, and timing edge cases.
-The original shape stopped fitting that product.
+The weak spots showed up once the app outgrew a few routes and some UI state.
+Multiplayer games need phases, reconnect rules, cleanup paths, and timing edge cases, and the original shape just stopped fitting that product.

 Polling Everywhere

-This is the largest difference between the two versions. games-arch kept the UI current by calling the API over and over.
-The old Imposter pages polled aggressively.
-Password pages did the same with different intervals.
+This is the biggest difference between the two builds. games-arch kept the UI current by asking the API the same questions over and over.
+The old Imposter pages polled hard, and the Password pages did the same thing with different intervals.

-Polling feels fine with a small state surface.
-It starts to drag once a page asks many questions at once:
+Polling feels fine while the state surface is small.
+It starts to drag once a single page is asking this many questions at once:

 - Did everyone submit?